New Tenure-Track Faculty to Join Department of Computer Science

 Fumeng Yang

-Her research has been recognized with one best paper award at IEEE VIS and three honorable mention awards at ACM CHI, IEEE VIS and ACM IUI.
+Her research has been recognized with a best paper award at IEEE VIS and three honorable mention awards at ACM CHI, IEEE VIS and ACM IUI.

 Yang will join the department as an assistant professor in August 2024.